Etiquette in Asia: Chinese table manners

+Ancient Chinese sacrificial rituals

+Sacrifice is a ritual with a long history.
+It is called the auspicious ritual in the ancient Chinese ritual system and ranks first among the five rituals.
+There were many objects of sacrifice in ancient China, among which the three most basic elements were heaven, earth, and human beings.
+Later, it evolved into the ritual of three sacrifices: offering sacrifices to heaven and earth, offering sacrifices to ancestors, and offering sacrifices to sages.
+Qingming Festival is the most extensive ceremony to worship ancestors and has profound cultural connotations.

+Today's sacrifices are commonly known as tomb sweeping, which is a sacrificial activity for deceased relatives.
+According to traditional customs, when sweeping the tomb, people should bring wine, food, fruits, paper money and other items to the cemetery, offer the food in front of the tomb of their relatives, burn the paper money, cover the tomb with new soil, break a few new green branches and insert them on the tomb.
+Then he kowtows and worships, and finally goes home after eating wine and food.

+Congratulation etiquette

+It is generally used during festivals as a way of showing respect to the elders from younger generations or people with lower status, and is also used to congratulate each other among peers.
+When giving congratulatory gifts, you should not only have a respectful attitude and read congratulatory messages, but also give congratulatory gifts.

 India

 Etiquette in India shares many similarities with its South and Southeast Asian neighbours, however, there are exceptions found throughout the country.

 Indonesia

 It is important to understand that Indonesia is a vast tropical country of sprawling archipelago with extremely diverse culture.
 Each of these Indonesian ethnic groups has its own culture, tradition and may speak its own language.
 Each of them may adhere to different religions that have their own rules.
 These combinations made Indonesia a complex mixture of traditions that may differ from one place to another.
 Indonesia shares many of the points of etiquette with other Southeast Asian nations.
 As Indonesia has a Muslim majority population, some points of etiquette in the Middle East also apply.
 Following are some key points of Indonesian etiquette:

 It is important to be considerate of other people's dignity.
 Shaming or humiliating people in public is considered extremely rude.

 One should always use their right hand when shaking hands, offering a gift, handing or receiving something, eating, pointing or generally touching another person.